-The current condition of this segment of US 70 in southern Oklahoma is characterized by poor pavement conditions, and capacity limitations in places.
+The current condition of this segment of US 70 in southern Oklahoma is characterized by poor pavement conditions and capacity limitations in places.
 Roadway geometry is good.
 The project will replace old and inadequate pavement on a two lane highway with new construction of a five lane facility.
 This new construction will be maintained in a state of good repair according to the Department's schedule for resurfacing every seven years and programming a major rehabilitation approximately every 20 years.

-This project, which includes a bridge over the railroad crossing, is consistent with efforts to maintain the Oklahoma State Highway System and to minimize highway-railroad safety conflicts.
+This project, which includes a new bridge over the railroad crossing, is consistent with efforts to maintain the Oklahoma State Highway System and to minimize highway-railroad safety conflicts.
 Even though the improvement will be made to the highway system, benefits will accrue to the railroad as well.
-Currently the Texas Oklahoma and Eastern (TO&E) and the Kiamichi Railroad (KRR) use the TOE line that crosses US 70 at the west edge of the City of Valliant (FRA crossing 845147K) for a switching station.
-A grade separation will eliminate damaged rail equipment or gate arms that are hit by motor vehicles, and remove highway/railroad crossing maintenance costs at this location from the railroad and highway agency budgets.
+Currently the Texas Oklahoma and Eastern (TO&E) and the Kiamichi Railroad (KRR) use the TO&E line that crosses US 70 at the west edge of the City of Valliant (FRA crossing 845147K) for a switching station.
+A grade separation will eliminate damage to rail equipment, including gate arms that are hit by motor vehicles.
+The project will also eliminate highway/railroad crossing